Azure/kaito/docs/How-to-use-kaito-in-aks-arc.md

 ## Deploy LLM Model
 <details>
 <summary><b>Explain the Yaml file</b></summary>
-If a user runs Kaito in an on-premise Kubernetes cluster where nodepool auto provision are unavailable, the GPU nodes can be pre-configured.
+If a user runs Kaito in an on-premise Kubernetes cluster where nodepool auto provision are unavailable, the GPU nodes can be <a href="#create-a-gpu-node-pool">pre-configured</a>.

 - the user needs to add the node names in the `preferredNodes` field in the `resource` spec.
 As a result, the Kaito controller will skip the steps for GPU node provisioning and use the prepared nodes to run the inference workload.

 Using the same method user can try all kaito functionalities, example can be found on /examples folder.
 </details>